shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Blisters and bruises, my forearm is cramping,
 These are a few of my masochist things.

-Crimps that are tiny and slabs that are slipp'ry, Volumes that spin and routes that are tricky.
+Crimps that are tiny and slabs so greasy,
+Volumes that spin, the footholds they tease me.
-Beta so sketchy, the dynos they spook me,
+Beta so sketchy, the dynos they're spooky,
 I can't help but feel my sends are just flukey.

 Tape on my fingers and shoes full of odor,